FAA5.J Benefit Replacement and EBT Cards : 03 Electronic Benefit Transfer (EBT) QUEST Card

 Each cardholder may request one free EBT card replacement per calendar year.
 After the first replacement, there is a $5.00 fee.
 Replacement cards are to be issued even when the EBT account funds are less than the $5.00 replacement fee.
 In these instances, the replacement fee is waived.
 The fee is deducted from the participant's NA or CA account.

-The replacement fee is waived when any of the following applies:
+The replacement fee is waived when any of the following apply:

 Legal Authorities